BeingRitam/buttons/README.md

-# web-buttons
+# Buttons (Beta/v 0.1)
-CSS3 Buttons elements for web UI
+A free & open-source CSS3 button library for your web projects.

+## Documentation
+For documentation and usage please go to our [website.](http://ritamdas.com/buttons)